-Pick up any CV and the chances are the write is going to list “communication skills” as one of their many attributes.
-Unfortunately, it’s the sort of thing that many people assume they do well – they speak, therefore they communicate.
+Pick up any CV.
+Chances are that “communication skills” are listed as one of the many attributes.
+Unfortunately, it’s the sort of thing that many people assume they do well.
+They speak, therefore they communicate.
 However, that is not always the case.
 In fact “communication skills” in and of itself is actually a very vague description – as there are numerous skills which bring about good communication.
 You may have some, or you may have none.

 The question is, how many of our top 5 communication skills do you have?
 What do you need to work on?

-You have one mouth and two ears for a reason – being a good listener is one of the most important steps when it comes to being a good communicator.
-If all you do is talk, how can you be sure that what you’re saying is relevant to other person?
+You have one mouth and two ears for a reason.
+Being a good listener is one of the most important steps when it comes to being a good communicator.
+If all you do is talk, how can you be sure that what you’re saying is relevant to another person?
 Without listening to their input, or concerns, aren’t you simply bulldozing ahead?

 Sometimes it’s not what you say, it’s the way you say it.
 Other times it’s not what you said, but what you didn’t say.
 Our body language, the level of eye contact we provide, the gestures we make, can all have a huge impact on the way what we say is perceived by others.

 For example, asking “Did you complete that work I sent you?” with an open posture, a smile on your face and with eye contact will be perceived in a more positive manner than if you stood with your arms folded, tapping your foot and looking aggressive.
 The words are exactly the same, but everything else adds to the context – and perhaps a wrong impression of your intentions.